Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Thermally truncated avalanches

-The stress gap introduces a power-law scaling in avalanche size cutoff, $s_c \sim |\Delta \Sigma|^{-1/\sigma}$, with a new exponent $1/\sigma$.
-This exponent has been measured in EPM by fixing the stress of the system with $\Sigma < \Sigma_c$ and artificially triggering an avalanche by kicking a random site \cite{budrikis_universal_2017} or by measuring avalanches in the approach to steady-state flow~\cite{lin_criticality_2015}.
+The stress gap introduces a power-law scaling in avalanche size cutoff, $S_c \sim |\Delta \Sigma|^{-1/\sigma}$, with a new exponent $1/\sigma$.
+This exponent has been measured in EPM by fixing the stress of the system with $\Sigma < \Sigma_{\text{AQS}}$ and artificially triggering an avalanche by kicking a random site \cite{budrikis_universal_2017} or by measuring avalanches in the approach to steady-state flow~\cite{lin_criticality_2015}.
 However with the temperature dependent stress-gap entering, $1/\sigma$ can probed naturally, by considering the mean-avalanche size for simulations at slow driving, where eq.~\ref{eq:avg_s_sc_relation} implies

-Our data in Fig.~\ref{fig:stress_drop_scaling_slow_driving} is consistent with $\sigma \approx 1.1$.
+Our data in Fig.~\ref{fig:stress_drop_scaling_slow_driving} is consistent with $1/\sigma \approx 0.91$, although data is limited to less than a decade for $\alpha = 2$.
 To the best of our knowledge, this is the first time this exponent has been measured in a strain-controlled simulation.
 This value of $\sigma$ is higher than previous reports.
-In ref.~\cite{budrikis_universal_2017}, where stress was fixed below the flow stress and random sites were kicked, $\sigma \approx 0.51$, while in ref.~\cite{lin_criticality_2015}, where avalanches were measured as the system were loaded to its critical point, $1/\sigma \approx 0.59$ (inferred from the scaling relation eq.~\ref{eq:avg_s_delta_sigma_relation}).
-Our explanation for this discrepency is the following: avalanche propagation depends on the number of sites with small residual stress and on correlations between sites.
-We propose that $1/\sigma$ therefore depends on how the stress gap $\Delta\Sigma$ is established.
+In ref.~\cite{budrikis_universal_2017}, where stress was fixed below the flow stress and random sites were kicked, $1/\sigma \approx 0.51$, while in ref.~\cite{lin_criticality_2015}, where avalanches were measured in the transient regime as the system was loaded to its critical point, $1/\sigma \approx 0.59$ (which we infer from the scaling of eq.~\ref{eq:avg_s_delta_sigma_relation} and their mean avalanche size data).
+Our explanation for this discrepancy is the following: avalanche propagation depends on the number of sites with small residual stress and on correlations between sites.
+We propose that the exponent $1/\sigma$ therefore depends on how the stress gap $\Delta\Sigma$ is established.
 In our case, sites with $x < x_c(T)$ (and for low driving, sites $x\approx x_c$) are suppressed.
 In the above mentioned works, the $p(x)$ distribution evolved with the stress gap, with substantially lower values of $\theta$ reported.

 In any case, if we combine eq.~\ref{eq:avg_s_T_zone3} and eq.~\ref{eq:avg_s_delta_sigma_relation}, we obtain